OPENAIRINTERFACE/openair-epc-fed/docker-compose/oai-mme-legacy/README.md

 *  A different PLMN
 *  Your network configuration is certainly different

+**Try to modify as little as possible the number of environment variables values in the docker-compose file.**

+The variables I describe in the next few sections should be the ones you shall focus on!

+* They are formatted in this markdown page as **<code>ENV_VARIABLE</code>**

+If you don't understand a value, it is better to **NOT** touch it!

 ## UE simcard and other UE configurations

 The final purpose of deploying an EPC is to connect a 4G UE (smartphone or dongle) to internet through an eNB.